sixthgear/tradewars-server/doc/specifications.md

 5. Idle

 ### Buy Goods ###

+Usage: BUY MATERIAL QTYMIN-QTYMAX PRICEPERUNIT

 If you are located at a planet that has an open SELL contract for a good you desire, you may buy up to the maximum specified amount for the listed price, provided you have the available credits and cargo space.
 If you issue an invalid BUY command (the particular good is not available at this location, or you do not have enough credits, or you specify an invalid number) you lose your turn.

-    BUY medicine 1300
+    BUY medicine 0-1300 15

 ### Sell Goods ###

+Usage: SELL MATERIAL QTYMIN-QTYMAX PRICEPERUNIT

 If you are located at a planet that has an open BUY contract for a good you possess, you may sell up to the maximum specified amount for the listed price, provided you have the available goods.
 If you issue an invalid SELL command (the particular good is not requested at this location, or you do not have enough supply, or you specify an invalid number) you lose your turn.

-    SELL medicine 1200
+    SELL medicine 0-1200 15cR

 ### Travel ###

 Begin travel to the specified planet.
 The travel time will be represented by a number of whole turns.
 The formula for travel time will be:

         dx = target_x - player_x
         dy = target_y - player_y